zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

 ---
-description: How to pass custom datatypes through steps.
+description: How to use materializers to pass custom data types through steps.
 ---

 # Materializers